Railfan: Safety

 Owing to their presence at stations and near other areas of rail infrastructure, railfans have sometimes been requested to aid railways and legal authorities alike in observing and reporting safety breaches and incidents of crime.
 BNSF has asked railfans in the US to keep railroad areas safer by reporting crimes and suspicious activity.

 In the United Kingdom the British Transport Police have asked trainspotters to report any unusual behaviour and activities at stations.

 In the United States, concerns about terrorism have led to situations where railfans are followed or confronted by local law enforcement or transit police.
-This has also led to situations where certain transportation agencies have implemented photography bans systemwide.
+This has also led to situations where certain transportation agencies (such as Port Authority Trans–Hudson; PATH) have implemented photography bans systemwide.

 A railfan was a factor in the 2008 Chatsworth train collision, as the engineer responsible for the accident had been distracted by texting the railfan while in charge of his train, eventually causing it to pass a signal at danger and crash into an oncoming Union Pacific freight train, killing 25 and injuring 135 others.

 BNSF instituted the "Citizens for Rail Security" (CRS) program for the general public to report suspicious activities on their railways.
 Obtaining this card was common for railfans and is a derivative of the BNSF "On Guard" program for employees.
 However, this card does not recognize members as employees or contractors, asks them to keep off railway property, and is no longer obtainable.
 Amtrak offers a similar program, "Partners for Amtrak Safety and Security" (PASS).

 In Japan, toritetsu have been frequently criticised for their behaviour when photographing trains, including incidents of vandalism and trespassing into restricted areas to set up cameras, destruction of lineside property and plants to clear a view of the track, stealing goods to sell on to fund expensive cameras, theft of railway equipment, being rude towards station staff and train drivers, physical assault, and attempting to intimidate passengers and road users for inadvertently interfering with their activities.

 Network Rail, the British rail infrastructure owner and station operator, has produced guidelines for the behaviour and responsibilities of railway enthusiasts at its stations.
 In May 2010, the dangers of acting carelessly in the vicinity of an active railway were highlighted after an enthusiast, standing immediately next to a double track line photographing the Oliver Cromwell, failed to notice a Bombardier Turbostar express train approaching at ~70 mph (112 km/h) on the nearer track in the other direction, and came within inches of being struck by it.